 Make the dough

-- Place water, honey or maple syrup, and cashews in a high-powered blender.
-Blend on high for 2 minutes or until lukewarm, and the cashews are liquefied.
+- Place ½ cup water, 3 TB vegan honey , and 3 TB raw cashews in a high-powered blender.
+Blend on high for 2 minutes or until lukewarm and the cashews are liquefied.

-- Pour the mixture into the bowl of a stand mixer and sprinkle with the yeast.
+- Pour the mixture into the bowl of a stand mixer and sprinkle with 1 ¼ tsp. active dry bread yeast.
 Allow yeast 10 minutes to bloom.

-- Add oil, mashed potatoes, and salt to the yeast and honey mixture.
+- Add 3 TB avocado oil, ½ cup unseasoned mashed potatoes and 1 tsp. salt to the yeast and honey mixture.
 Attach a whisk attachment to a stand mixer and mix briefly on low speed.
 Remove whisk.

-- Measure flour by spooning it into a cup and leveling it with a flat knife or use a scale to weigh the grams.
+- Measure 2 ¼ cups all-purpose flour by spooning it into a cup and leveling it with a flat knife or use a scale to weigh the grams.

 - Add all the flour and stir with a large spoon to moisten.
 Attach a dough hook to the mixer.
 Knead on medium speed for 5 minutes.
 I use the number 4 setting on my KitchenAid mixer.